memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 ## Bundling the GNU build ID in firmware bin files

 Getting the build ID in your executables on Linux is easy: they are ELF files!
-Firmware on the other hand typically deals with binaries which are assembling by copying relevant sections of the elf at the right offset in a file.
+Firmware on the other hand typically deals with binaries which are assembled by copying relevant sections of the elf at the right offset in a file.

 This is typically accomplished with objcopy: